kayluhb/jquery-html-history/README.md

 This plugin was originally authored by Ben Cherry (bcherry@gmail.com), and is released under an MIT License (do what you want with it).
 Modifications made by Caleb Brown (twitter.com/kayluhb)
-Some of the code in this plugin was adapted from Modernizr, which is also available under an MIT License.